shawnthompson/aaact-aatia.github.io/content/newsletters/en/aaact-now-for-accessibility-may-2024.md

 ---
 passportSection: false
-title: AAACT Now for Accessibility - May 2024
+title: May 2024 AAACT Now for Accessibility
-otherLanguageTitle: L'AATIA maintenant pour l'accessibilité - mai 2024
+otherLanguageTitle: L'AATIA maintenant pour l'accessibilité de mai 2024
 description: "**In this edition**: Sneak peek into our new accessible workspace;
   gearing up for National AccessAbility Week, get to know the team; upcoming training and events; digital accessibility hack on plain language."